meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-1.md

 [View Notebook](https://nbviewer.org/github/meng-kiat/My-jupyter-notebooks/blob/main/Parsing%20TFT%20data%20copy.ipynb){: .btn .btn--info .btn--small}

+### Data Cleaning
+There are many augments, units and items with confusing names.
+For example, data from the match history data we acquired calls the augment 'mulched', 'TFT11_Augment_Dryad'.

+To clean this data, we will use Riot's static JSON data source (Data Dragon) to create relations with cleaned names that we can merge with our dataframes.

 ## Data Querying
 I use the previously exported dataframes (.csv files) and imported them for querying into mysql.

+# Data Analysis

+## Exploratory Data Analysis